sabotrax/monisrahmen/README.md

   Plastic is fine.
 * 1 USB-A to Micro USB-B cable
 * 1 USB-A to USB-C cable
-* 1 Dual USB wall charger
+* 1 USB wall charger
   The power draw of the display is about 350 mA.
 * 6 square head female-to-female DuPont cables
 * 1 4x1 male pin-headers